 As of 30 June 2011, the Group's ten largest impaired loans accounted for approximately 0.2% of its total advances and approximately 49.0% of its gross impaired loan portfolio.
 The majority of the borrowers of such ten largest impaired loans were engaged in property development and recreational activities and accounted for approximately 46.4% of the aggregate exposure relating to such ten largest impaired loans as at 30 June 2011.
 As at 30 June 2011, the Group's exposure under its ten largest impaired loans ranged from HK\$29 million to HK\$124 million per impaired loan, and amounted to approximately HK\$685 million in the aggregate.
-As at 31 December 2010, the Group's exposure under its ten largest impaired loans ranged from HK\$40 million to HK\$137 million per impaired loan, and amounted to approximately HK\$725 million in the aggregate.
-As at 31 December 2009, the Group's exposure under its ten largest impaired loans ranged from HK\$59 million to HK\$225 million per impaired loan, and amounted to approximately HK\$1,026 million in the aggregate.
+As at 31 December 2010, the Group's exposure under its ten largest impaired loan, and amounted to approximately HK\$725 million in the aggregate.
+As at 31 December 2009, the Group's exposure under its ten largest impaired loans, and amounted to approximately HK\$725 million in the aggregate.
+As at 31 December 2009, the Group's exposure under its ten largest impaired loans ranged from HK\$25 million in the aggregate.
+As at 31 December 2009, the Group's exposure under its ten largest impaired loans ranged from HK\$25 million in the aggregate.
+MK\$1,026 million to HK\$25 million in the aggregate.